lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/README.md

 Here I will explain some of the commonplace function arguments/matrices names and their representation:

-datavectors: A 3D tensor
+'datavectors' : A 3D tensor
 - This is a one hot encoded structure, where the i dimension represents the particular instance in the dataset the j dimension represents the particular variable / node $v$ in the graph and consequently its position in the adjacency matrix.
 The k dimension is a one-hot encoding of the node's state that $v$ occupies at it's given M(i,j).

-datanumstates: A 1D tensor
+'datanumstates' : A 1D tensor
 - This is an array that contains the number of possible states / categories for each node $v$ in the graph.
 It is arranged such that the ith element corresponds with the ith element in the adjacency matrix, that is to preserve the corresponding node order.